 - Bring paper to take notes.
 Document every conversation you have with caseworkers.
 Include the date, location, who was there, summary of conversation, anything you are asked or were required to do.

-- If you don’t like your child welfare worker or if they are not asking the right questions, respectfully ask to talk with their supervisor.
-If that person is not helpful, then ask for their supervisor or an ombudsman.
+- If you don’t like your caseworker or if they are not asking the right questions, respectfully ask to talk with their supervisor.
+If that person is not helpful, then ask for their supervisor or an ombudsman (someone who’s job is to solve disputes with families).
 Many agencies have an ombudsman to support clients and assess whether they are getting the help they need and/or a state child welfare complaint office.

 - Don’t be afraid to say when you need a break from the conversation or to say that you don’t understand a question or a statement.

 - Your tribe may be involved in the investigation and/or court proceeding.
 You cannot assume the tribal representative is representing your interests.
-Legally they represent the tribe’s interests, but they may be helpful in getting good services and resources for you.
+Legally they represent the best interest of the child as defined by the tribe’s laws.
+They may be helpful in getting services and resources for your family.

 Resources for Common Question